flatironinstitute/neuropixels-data-sep-2020/README.md

 **Note**: This repo is in preparation

 # neuropixels-data-sep-2020
-Example neuropixels datasets for purposes of developing spike sorting algorithms
+Example neuropixels datasets for the purpose of developing and optimizing spike sorting algorithms.

 ## Overview

-This repository contains links to some ephys recordings using neuropixels probes.
+This repository contains links to some ephys recordings using neuropixels probes together with curated spike sorting results.
+It also contains two recordings with known imposed drift and two hybrid pseudo-ground truth neuropixels recordings.
+These may be used to evaluate the performance of spike sorting methods.

 You can interact with the data in various ways